PerlineDemange/non-cognitive/Partitioned heritability/Cell types/readme.md

 `04_create_results_file.bash`: Use the outputs of the previous files and combine them in one file per trait: the output is one line per annotation.
 We used the output created with the union annotation (we do not use the output created without the union annotation ".NO_UNION.results"). \
 `05_Explore_merge_results_scatterplot.R`: Compare the coefficients between Cog and NonCog, create Supplementary Figure 7

+Files ending by `_jackkinfe.sh` were used to computed SE of the coefficients, and jackknifed SE of the difference between Cog and NonCog Coefficients.

 ## Compare LDSC and MAGMA gene-set analysis
 `06_Compare_MAGMA_LDSC_CogNonCog_23andMe_final.R`